sjain600/Tableau-Projects/README.md

 # Tableau-Projects
 Welcome to the Tableau-Projects repository!
-This repository is a collection of various Tableau projects that I have worked on.
+This repository contains various Tableau projects I have worked on.
 Each project represents data visualizations and interactive dashboards created using Tableau.

 # Project List
 - Real Estate
+- Instagram Users